Alphabetical Plant Listing

 The federal government has estimated that nearly 25 percent of the 20,000 plant species native to North America are at risk of extinction, many of these through habitat loss.
 You can help reverse this trend by planting great native plants in your garden.

-A plant is considered native if it has occurred naturally in a particular region or ecosystem without human introduction.
+A plant is considered native if it naturally occurs in a particular region or ecosystem without human introduction.
 There are many benefits to growing native plants.

 Here is a list of North Carolina native shrubs that are well-suited for plantings in the Piedmont Region.